themithy/react-design-patterns/README.md

 [Full article on bridge pattern](doc/bridge-pattern.md)

 Now let us consider a pattern very useful in front-end projects.
-A component that seems very simple to implement but usually turns the opposite is the button component.
+A component that seems very simple to implement but usually turns out the opposite is the button component.
 It starts with some border radius and primary and secondary color palette.
 However in the life-time of the project several features are requested that make this component bloated or split in two with not obvious